aws-samples/aws-fargate-with-rstudio-open-source/README.md

 Installation

 1. Create the AWS accounts to be used for deployment and ensure you have admin permissions access to each account.
 Typically, the following accounts are required:
         1. Central Development account - this is the account where the AWS Secret Manager parameters, CodeCommit repository, ECR repositories, and CodePipeline will be created.
         2. Central Network account - the Route53 base public domain will be hosted in this account
         3. Rstudio instance account - You can use as many of these accounts as required, this account will deploy RStudio and Shiny containers for an instance (dev, test, uat, prod etc) along with a bastion container and associated services as described in the solution architecture.
         4. Central Data account - this is the account to be used for deploying the data lake resources - such as S3 bucket for picking up ingested source files  .
-2. Install (https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) AWS CLI and create (https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-           files.html) AWS CLI profile for each account (pipeline, rstudio, network, datalake ) so that AWS CDK can be used
+2. Install (https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) AWS CLI and create (https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) AWS CLI profile for each account (pipeline, rstudio, network, datalake ) so that AWS CDK can be used.

-    Install (https://docs.aws.amazon.com/cdk/latest/guide/work-with-cdk-python.html) AWS CDK in Python and bootstrap each account and allow the Central Development account to     perform cross-account deployment to all the other accounts.
+3. Install (https://docs.aws.amazon.com/cdk/latest/guide/work-with-cdk-python.html) AWS CDK in Python and bootstrap each account and allow the Central Development account to perform cross-account deployment to all the other accounts.

-3. export CDK_NEW_BOOTSTRAP=1
+  export CDK_NEW_BOOTSTRAP=1
     npx cdk bootstrap --profile pipeline --cloudformation-execution-policies arn:aws:iam::aws:policy/AdministratorAccess aws://<Central Development Account>/<Region>
   cdk bootstrap \
     --profile rstudio \